 Michael Young, Ph.D.

 Michael A. Young, Ph.D. is Professor in the Department of Psychology at Illinois Institute of Technology.
 Formerly, he was director of the Depression/ Awareness, Recognition and Treatment Program at Rush-Presbyterian-St. Luke's Medical Center.
 He received his B.A. from the University of Chicago and his Ph.D. from Adelphi University.
 Dr. Young has extensive research publications in the areas of the symptoms and diagnosis of depression, seasonal affective disorder, cognitive-behavioral models of mood disorders, and statistical modeling of psychopathology.
-He is Associate Editor of the Journal Abnormal Psychology.
-Dr. Young has been active in the leadership of the Society for Research and Psychopathology and the Society for Light Treatment and Biological Rhythms.
+Dr. Young is active in the leadership of the Society for Research and Psychopathology and the Society for Light Treatment and Biological Rhythms.
+He was Associate Editor of the Journal Abnormal Psychology from 2006 through 2014.

 *Meyers, K., Young, M.A. (under review).
 Illness attitudes associated with seasonal depressive symptoms: An examination using a newly developed implicit measure.